ryandavidmercado/emu-hub/README.md

     1. Navigate back to Games > Scrape Games
     1. Hit Start Scraping to initiate scraping
 1. Explore!
-    * Check out Settings > Stores to download homebrew from EmuDeck
+    * Check out Settings > Stores to download homebrew from EmuDeck (DISCLAIMER: EmuHub is not affiliated with EmuDeck!)
     * Select any game from the Home page to enter the Game View
         * Try creating a new collection!
 Collections will display individual scrollers in the Home page
         * Hit Down in the Game View to access game information and dynamic recommendations (by genre, developer, and publisher)
     * Hit Play on the Game View to launch

 ## Troubleshooting
 > My games are failing to launch!
+(I'm on Steam Deck)

+If you're running EmuHub on Steam Deck through Game Mode, add --no-sandbox to the launch arguments.

+> My games are failing to launch!
+(I'm on MacOS)

 If you've already followed step 1 and verified that you've installed the necessary RetroArch cores and standalone emulators, you might need to edit the config paths.
 * Non-RetroArch systems (PS2, etc)